Bob Barton serves as the Taylor Porter Managing Partner and as a member of the Firm's Executive Committee.

 Practicing law since 1994, Mr. Barton’s practice is varied, consisting of representation of local and national businesses in matters involving commercial litigation and transactions, regulatory and compliance matters, and general litigation.
 He is the co-chair of the firm's Business and Commercial Litigation practice.

-Mr. Barton has been selected for inclusion in both Louisiana Super Lawyers and Best Lawyers in Business Litigation.
+Mr. Barton has been selected for inclusion in both Louisiana Super Lawyers and Best Lawyers in Commercial Litigation.

 Recent notable matters he has handled include: